 Cooler weather is right around the corner and I can’t wait!
 My sister is pregnant and due any day.
 So this past week we were talking all about babies.
-She asked how how we kept our babies warm at night.
+She asked how do we keep our babies warm at night?
 More specifically, how do you dress a newborn, infant or toddler to stay warm without putting a blanket in his or her crib!?

 This got my thinking.
 Over the years I’ve found different sleep sacks, onesies and wool outfits we couldn’t live without.

 We want our baby to be safe at night, but like any first time mom I worried “Is she too hot?” or “Is she too cold?”

 So in this post I’m sharing with you three ways to keep your kids warm at night during the winter without blankets or chemicals.